OSDS Continuing Student Advising Appointments:

 - Networking opportunities with employers and alumni help students develop and apply professional and leadership skills.

 All OSDS faculty worked as practicing engineers and engineering leaders.
 Many are registered Professional Engineers in one or more states.
 They bring real-world experience and perspective to the classroom and to all of their student interactions.
-They are also academic advisors, Senior Design project mentors, and directors of student support programs.
+They are also academic and career advisors, Senior Design project mentors, and directors of student support programs.